Izemaj/password-manager-app/README.md

 <p>If you just want to use the Password Manager App without building it from scratch, you can follow these steps:</p>
 <ol>
   <li>Download the Python script from the source code repository.</li>
-  <li>Make sure you have Python 3 and the required libraries (pyperclip and tkinter) installed on your machine.</li>
+  <li>Make sure you have Python 3 and the required libraries (pyperclip) installed on your machine.</li>
   <li>Open a terminal window and navigate to the directory where you saved the script.</li>
   <li>Run the script by entering the following command: <code>python password_manager.py</code></li>
   <li>The GUI for the application will open in a new window.</li>